10 Test suite

 • it(): used to test functional requirement (i.e., expectation functions).

-Testing shiny applications poses some unique challenges.
+Testing Shiny applications poses some unique challenges.
 Shiny functions are written in the context of its reactive model,1 so some standard testing techniques and methods for regular R packages don’t directly apply.
-This chapter covers setting up the testthat’s infrastructure for unit tests.
-I’ll also introduce some keyboard shortcuts for commonly used functions while developing tests.
+This chapter covers setting up the testthat’s infrastructure, keyboard shortcuts for commonly used functions, and running tests in RStudio vs. Positron .

 I’ve created the shinypak R package In an effort to make each section accessible and easy to follow: